Is your vinyl record warped?

 Step 3:

-Put the glass pane sandwich inside the oven and let it be there for around 60 minutes.
+Place the glass pane sandwich inside the oven and let it stay there for approximately 60 minutes.
 Keep checking the record status in between.

 Step 4:

-After 60 minutes, take the glass panes out of the oven, place them on the table, and leave them until the glass pane’s heat reaches the normal room temperature.
+After 60 minutes, remove the glass panes from the oven, place them on the table, and let them cool to normal room temperature.

 Step 5:

-Check the improvement and keep repeating the steps until you are satisfied.
+Monitor the improvement and repeat the steps until you are satisfied.

 Results:

-While both methods include working with the oven heat, the first method has a different approach and it is the safest and best method when you are working with the oven.
+While both methods involve working with oven heat, the first method takes a different approach and is the safest and best method to follow when working with the oven.

-The first method also has a good success ratio as I have seen a lot of people getting results but talking about the second method, I strictly don’t recommend even trying it.
-You will get your record grooves melt before even realizing it.
+The first method also has a better success ratio, as I have seen many people achieve results.
+However, regarding the second method, I strictly don’t recommend trying it.
+You’ll get your record grooves melting before you even realize it.

 Step 1:

 Put one glass pane on the table and place the record (inside the record sleeve) on it.
 After that, place the second glass pane over the record.
-In normal words, make a sandwich of glass panes with your vinyl record.
+In simple terms, make a sandwich of glass panes with your vinyl record.

 Step 2:

 Use your hair dryer directly on the glass panes.
-But please maintain a good distance between the hair dryer and glass panes and also keep moving the hair dryer so that hot air doesn’t keep landing on a single spot on your record.
+(Maintain a good distance between the hair dryer and glass panes, and also keep moving the hair dryer to avoid heat spots.)

 Step 3:

-Use a hair dryer until the record gets hot and once it gets hot, just put some weight on the glass panes.
-The weight must be equally distributed on the glass panes so take an object whose size is bigger than the glass panes.
+Use a hair dryer until the heat reaches the record, and put some weight on the glass panes.
+(The weight must be equally distributed.)

 Step 4:

-Leave it until the temperature of your record reaches room temperature.
+Leave it until the record’s temperature reaches room temperature.

 Here is the video tutorial for this method: